kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_weather.md

 For better accuracy, grant Trail Sense Location permission to determine your elevation via GPS.
 This helps convert pressure to sea level pressure, improving prediction accuracy.

+In Settings > Weather, you can customize the notification to show:
+- **Pressure**: Displays the current pressure.
+- **Temperature**:  Displays the current temperature (refer to Sensors > Thermometer guide for details).

 You can also enable daily weather notifications in Settings > Weather > Daily weather notification.
 Without the Weather Monitor being active, you won't receive these notifications.
+The timing of this notification is configurable in Settings > Weather > Daily weather time.

+You can disable Weather Monitor notifications in Android's notification settings for Trail Sense.

 ## Storm Alert
-If the Weather Monitor is active, Trail Sense can notify you when a storm is detected.
+If the Weather Monitor is active, Trail Sense can notify you of storms.
 Enable this in Settings > Weather > Storm Alert.
+You can adjust the sensitivity in Settings > Weather > Storm sensitivity.
+Higher sensitivity might trigger false alerts, while lower sensitivity could miss some storms.

 ## Weather Details
 The Weather tool also provides more information about the current and predicted weather.